 We got to the lake Ifni.
 Stopped for lunch.
-And when I looked around I knew there’s probably another 2 hours of hike to the finish point.
+And when I looked around I knew there was probably another 2 hours of hike to the finish point.
 I didn’t want to wait, this was the first time I was ahead of the group.
 ‘The sooner we go, the sooner it will be over‘ was my attitude.
 And I went.
 On the 4rth day of this crazy hike, I managed to be ahead of the group.
 For the first time.

 At the end of that day, we arrived at the HOTEL!
 We could take a hot shower.
-I gave up on any makeup a long time ago, didn’t wash my hair in days, my lips were cracked from the wind and heat, I burned my hands from the scorching sun.
+I gave up on any makeup a long time ago, didn’t wash my hair in days, my lips were cracked from the wind and heat, and I burned my hands from the scorching sun.
 I did not give a damn about any of those things, at all.

 I have never felt more free.